 Common teeth stains develop on the surface of your teeth (known as extrinsic staining).
 They can often be caused by exposure to food and beverages, or by things like tobacco use and alcohol consumption.
 Things like red wine, coffee, tea, berries, and other dark colored foods can exacerbate the condition.
-Because extrinsic stains form on your tooth surfaces, they can typically be erased with teeth whitening treatment.
+Because extrinsic stains form on your tooth surfaces, they can typically be erased with simple hydrogen peroxide based teeth whitening treatments.
 The bleaches will break up and remove the molecules and deposits that cause staining.

 Dr. Fondriest offers dentist supervised at home whitening at our Chicago practice.
 This teeth whitening treatment can effectively brighten your smile and is much safer than over the counter bleaching products.
 Some store bought brands can be too harsh and abrasive for the enamel.
 Many whitening toothpastes are filled with abrasives.

 Sometimes, teeth stains can develop within the dentin, the layer beneath the tooth enamel.
-These are typically the tooth stains that don’t bleach.
-Known as intrinsic staining, this type of blemish generally won’t respond to teeth whitening or improving oral hygiene.
+These are typically the tooth stains that don’t bleach with whitening strips, simple whitening kits, or even.the strongest bleaching agents Known as intrinsic staining, this type of blemish generally won’t respond to teeth whitening or improving oral hygiene.
 This type of dark coloration can be caused by a number of factors including some medications such as tetracycline and certain antihistamines, antidepressants, and hypertension drugs.
 Trauma can also cause bleeding to occur inside the tooth.
 As a result, the tooth becomes permanently darkened.
 Unfortunately, intrinsic stains do not respond to teeth whitening and must be addressed with other cosmetic dentistry treatments.

 Sometimes the enamel has been lost due to erosion.
 If this is the case, the teeth will not bleach.

-Cosmetic Dentistry Treatments for Tooth Stains that Don’t Bleach
+Cosmetic Dentistry Treatments for Tooth Stains that Don’t Whiten

 When bleaching products don’t work on your tooth stains, dental professionals may recommend a more appropriate option.
 You want to have a safer way to whiten your teeth.
 In the sections below, we’ll explore some of the most common cosmetic dentistry treatments for yellow teeth.